rubende/mupeg/README.md

 first experimental results using datasets with multiple subjects.
-In our case, we use an augmented version of [TUM-GAID](https://www.ei.tum.de/mmk/verschiedenes/tum-gaid-database/) and [CASIA-B](http://www.cbsr.ia.ac.cn/english/Gait%20Databases.asp) datasets obtained with our framework.
-In these augmented datasets the obtained accuracies are 54.8% and 42.3% whereas in the original datasets (single subject), the same model achieved 99.7% and 98.0% for TUM-GAID and CASIA-B, respectively.
-The performance drop shows clearly that the difficulty of datasets with multiple subjects in the scene is much higher than the ones reported in the literature for a single subject.
+In our case, we use an augmented version of [TUM-GAID](https://www.ei.tum.de/mmk/verschiedenes/tum-gaid-database/) and [CASIA-B](http://www.cbsr.ia.ac.cn/english/Gait%20Databases.asp) datasets obtained with our framework. **In these augmented datasets the obtained accuracies are 54.8% and 42.3% whereas in the original datasets (single subject), the same model achieved 99.7% and 98.0% for TUM-GAID and CASIA-B, respectively**.
+The performance drop shows clearly that **the difficulty of datasets with multiple subjects in the scene is much higher than the ones reported in the literature for a single subject**.
 Thus, our proposed framework is able to generate useful datasets with multiple subjects which are more similar to real life situations.